Maker-Breaker domination game played on corona products of graphs: Concluding remarks

-In this paper, we explore the Maker-Breaker domination game on corona products of graphs.
-We have identified some general features, but several directions remain open for further exploration.
-Let us point to some of them.
-In Theorem~\ref{33} we have determined $\gmb(G\odot T)$ and $\gmb'(G\odot T)$ for an arbitrary graph $G$ with with $n(G)\ge 2$ and an arbitrary tree $T$ with a perfect matching.
+In Theorem~\ref{33} we have determined $\gmb(G\odot T)$ and $\gmb'(G\odot T)$ for an arbitrary graph $G$ with $n(G)\ge 2$ and an arbitrary tree $T$ with a perfect matching.
 It would be interesting to derive such a result also for arbitrary trees, that is, also for trees which do not contain perfect matchings.
-With respect to small MBD numbers it in particular remains to consider arbitrary graphs $G$ with $\gsmb(G) = 3$, or with $\gmb(G) = 3$, or with $\gmb'(G) = 3$, as well as corona products $G\odot H$ with $\gmb'(G\odot H) = 3$.